efritz/nacelle/config/README.md

 # Nacelle Config

-Out of the box, nacelle provides loading application configuration from the environment and injecting the values into an (initially zero-valued) struct requested by the application.
+Out of the box, nacelle provides loading application configuration from a configurable source and injecting the values into an (initially zero-valued) struct requested by the application.

 We use the following configuration struct as an example.